FOLLOW US

 Extension of stay

-For stays of more than 90 days, you must apply for a temporary residence permit one week before the 90 days expire.
+For stays of more than 90 days, you must apply for a temporary residence permit several weeks before the 90-day period expires.

 This page reflects our understanding of current rules for the most common types of travel to the said country.
 However, please note that each authority sets and forces entry rules, hence we strongly recommend that you verify critical information with the relevant embassy before travel.